m-housh/swift-bump-version/Sources/CliClient/Documentation.docc/CliClient.md

 ## Overview

 This tool exposes several plugins that can be used to derive a version for a command line program at build time or by manually running the plugin.
-The version is derived from git tags and falling back to the branch and git sha if a tag is not set for the current worktree state.
+The version is generally derived from git tags, however it can be configured to run custom commands.

 ## Articles